Helmholtz Diabetes Center

 Type 1 Diabetes Immunology

-Our main research interest focusses on understanding the role of regulatory T cells in the development and progression of autoimmune diseases such as Type 1 Diabetes.
+Our main research interest in Type 1 Diabetes Immunology (TDI) focuses on understanding the role of regulatory T cells in the development and progression of autoimmune diseases such as Type 1 Diabetes.
 To do so, we combine the analysis of human immune cells from different disease stages with mechanistic studies in murine and humanized in vivo models.
-We focus on the following research topics: We dissect key molecular mechanisms underlying regulatory T cell impairments in autoimmunity and investigate the heterogeneity, plasticity and functional specialization of regulatory T cells in metabolic tissues of diabetes.
-Our studies have the overarching goal to facilitate the future context-specific manipulation of regulatory T cells in (autoimmune) diabetes.
+We focus on the following research topics: We dissect key molecular mechanisms underlying regulatory T cell impairments in autoimmunity and investigate the heterogeneity, plasticity, and functional specialization of regulatory T cells in metabolic tissues of diabetes.
+Our studies have the overarching goal of facilitating the future context-specific manipulation of regulatory T cells in (autoimmune) diabetes.

-Our main research interest focusses on understanding the role of regulatory T cells in the development and progression of autoimmune diseases such as Type 1 Diabetes.
+Our main research interest in Type 1 Diabetes Immunology (TDI) focuses on understanding the role of regulatory T cells in the development and progression of autoimmune diseases such as Type 1 Diabetes.
 To do so, we combine the analysis of human immune cells from different disease stages with mechanistic studies in murine and humanized in vivo models.
-We focus on the following research topics: We dissect key molecular mechanisms underlying regulatory T cell impairments in autoimmunity and investigate the heterogeneity, plasticity and functional specialization of regulatory T cells in metabolic tissues of diabetes.
-Our studies have the overarching goal to facilitate the future context-specific manipulation of regulatory T cells in (autoimmune) diabetes.
+We focus on the following research topics: We dissect key molecular mechanisms underlying regulatory T cell impairments in autoimmunity and investigate the heterogeneity, plasticity, and functional specialization of regulatory T cells in metabolic tissues of diabetes.
+Our studies have the overarching goal of facilitating the future context-specific manipulation of regulatory T cells in (autoimmune) diabetes.

 Our Main Research Topics